AppBK/welcome-to-mod-7/README.md

 ## Tips:

 1. Write down notes of things you notice about your code.
-     - Mistakes, things you missed, things you want to change, etc...
+     - Mistakes, things you missed, things you want to change, things that need to be commented, etc...
 2. Pay attention to the way your partner has coded things.
     - Seeing how others' code can give new ideas!
 Or solve a problem you already have!
 3. Use code-centric instead of human-centric language. _(refer back to AOO, W2, HW for Wednesday, “Empathetic Communication” for a refresher!)_
 4. Ask clarifying questions.
-5. Take notice of how your partner read and understood your code so that you can gauge your work’s readability.
+5. Take notice of how your partner was able to follow the logic of your code, so that you can gauge your work’s readability.
-6. If your partner did have a hard time reading a line/snippet of code, be sure to add comments to those to help you understand your code in the future.
+6. If your partner did have a hard time understanding a line/snippet of code, be sure to add comments to those to help you understand your code in the future.
 7. Take feedback as something constructive and helpful for improvement.
 (On the flip side, be aware of how you present constructive feedback)
 8. Go through the starter project code *(user auth)* if you finish early.